About the Xlab

 Why is there an Xlab?

 XLab has augmented the research creativity of Berkeley's faculty and graduate student researchers by offering attractive laboratory facilities, development of infrastructure for mobile field experiments, and administrative support.
 These features lower the barriers to entry into experimental research.

 Who makes Xlab possible?

 XLab was established with a grant from National Science Foundation and the Vice Chancellor for Research.
-It is open to UCB researchers from all fields and is generously supported by the Dean of the Haas School of Business and the Dean of Social Sciences.
+XLab is supported by the Dean of the Haas School of Business.
+Due to the withdrawal of funding from other colleges on campus, we expect we will have to begin charging users of Xlab without a Haas affiliation, beginning on July 1, 2016.